chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 6. normal chaos injecting / recovering, as the user may want to inject to current management cluster

-In the child cluster, the chaos-controller-manager and chaos-daemon will be responsible for injecting / recovering chaos
+In the remote cluster, the chaos-controller-manager and chaos-daemon will be responsible for injecting / recovering chaos

 These two chaos-controller-manager could share a single binary, so the